Preakness Stakes Prep Races

 The Preakness becomes a logical target for horses excluded from the Kentucky Derby due to insufficient points.
 Those horses either didn’t perform well enough in prep races during the spring or they’re late bloomers who ran out of time to qualify.

 The Derby Trial and Illinois Derby, both scheduled in April, don’t offer any points toward the Kentucky Derby but often produce horses for the Preakness.
 The Kentucky Oaks for three-year-old fillies, which takes place the day before the Kentucky Derby, has also yielded a couple of runners in recent years, including 2009 Preakness winner Rachel Alexandra.
+2020 Kentucky Oaks runner-up, Swiss Skydiver, went on to win the Preakness later that year.

 Eight Maryland-bred horses have won the Preakness, the last being Deputed Testamony in 1983, and local horsemen are often represented in the state's signature race.
-The Federico Tesio Stakes at Laurel in April is a traditional prep race for Preakness hopefuls with no Kentucky Derby aspirations.